Make the most of your ALA membership by leveraging these key benefits.

 Keep up with breaking news and relevant information affecting every type of library with early access to ALA’s award-winning e-newsletter AL Direct and American Libraries magazine, the voice of the profession and flagship magazine of the association.

 Learn more about issues that concern all library workers: career advancement, certification, human resources practices, pay equity, recruitment, research, and work/life balance with your subscription to the monthly Library Worklife newsletter.
 Included with your membership from the American Library Association-Allied Professional Association (ALA-APA).

-ALA Member Value Programs
+ALA Member Discount Programs